 An examination of special topics in sociology, with topics selected on the basis of faculty and student interest.
-(1/2, 1)
+(1/2, 1)Lecture: 3 hrs/wk.

 315 Political Sociology

 An analysis of power, politics, the state, and international entities from a sociological perspective.
 Topics include power and authority, political and economic systems, inequality, political parties, social movements, nation-states, and globalization.
 (1)